 Eternity Now Media & Ministries is headed by pastor and nationally award-winning journalist & PR professional Kyle Huckins, who has taught media and theology in higher education as well as the church and holds an earned doctorate.
 He has been a professional journalist since 1989 and ordained clergy starting in 2003.
 See what he can do for your church, nonprofit or business.

-Huckins has been honored 25 times by such groups as the Evangelical Press Association, Religion Newswriters Association, Society of Professional Journalists and National Association of Black Journalists for his professional work in small, medium and large media markets.
+Huckins has been honored 25 times by such groups as the Evangelical Press Association, Religion News Association, Society of Professional Journalists and National Association of Black Journalists for his professional work in small, medium and large media markets.
 He has received three awards for his scholarship, too, which has appeared in The Social Science Journal and Journal of Media and Religion, among other publications.

-A passionate believer in fostering diversity, Huckins holds minority-related leadership positions in the Association for Education in Journalism and Mass Communication.
+A passionate believer in fostering diversity, Huckins has worked in media, academia and the church to give those of every color equal opportunity and input.
 He's ordained by the Church of God in Christ, a predominantly black denomination, and has filled the pulpit for more than 70 congregations of greater than 15 denominations and with memberships mainly Caucasian, Latino, Native and African-American.
 He also is a media consultant with a solid record of boosting audience, designing and managing campaigns in all major media and getting good results from social platforms for targeted or more general demographics.